SuperOfficeDocs/superoffice-docs/docs/en/document/learn/template-variables.md

 ---
 uid: help-en-template-variables
 title: Template variables
-description: Template variables
+description: With template variables you can personalise and automate the input of customer data
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.23.2023
-keywords: document
-so.topic: help
+keywords: document, template, fariable so.topic: concept
 language: en
 ---

 # Template variables

 Template variables are used to insert data from SuperOffice into emails, quotes, meeting notifications, document templates, and so on.
-You can use template variables to personalise messages to customers and set up complex quotes.
+You can use template variables to personalize and automate the input of customer data (or data from contact, sale and other) into your content and set up complex quotes

 ## Examples